Presumptive Republican veep nominee has proposed cutting agency funding and deregulating industries.

 Ryan also favors approving the Keystone pipeline project and lightening regulatory burdens imposed on nuclear energy.
 On the issue of alternative sources of energy, he has argued that the government should cut its research subsidies and investment, preferring to allow the market to find sustainable solutions.
 Ultimately, Ryan would measure success in energy regulation by ensuring “reliable energy, lower energy prices, greater revenue generation through prosperity, and market-based solutions for sustainable energy.”

 When it comes to housing policy, Ryan has decried “the government’s abysmal track record of interference in the housing market” and proposed privatizing Fannie Mae, Freddie Mac, and other government-sponsored enterprises (GSEs).
 Ryan has argued that the current system in which GSEs account for virtually all of the market for the issuing new mortgage-backed securities shift losses to taxpayers and allow profits to go to Wall Street.

 The Ryan budget would see “eventual elimination” of Fannie Mae and Freddie Mac as governmental entities, though how the privatization would occur without causing enormous turbulence in the financial market is not explained.
 Ryan has further noted that the Federal Housing Administration (FHA) may need a federal bailout and he has proposed reforming the Credit Reform Act to reflect the full risk of FHA loans in the federal budget.
 Overall, Ryan seems to favor winding down the federal government’s role in backing mortgage loans to eliminate any chance of another federal bailout.

-(Image of Paul Ryan is by Flickr user Gage Skidmore, and used under a Creative Commons license)
+The image of Paul Ryan is by Flickr user Gage Skidmore and is used under a Creative Commons license.